archidote/skdu/README.md

 ## Issues

-1 -  skdu is available only for debian family.
+1 -  Skdu is available only for debian family.
 Readhat family is not fully compatible.